robkuijpers/shaileopen/README.md

 - about
 - players
 - categories
+- games page

+Fixed Spelers header.
+Page with poules per schema (with players and results) (wait for datamodel update) Player detail page with all his/her games (wait for datamodel update).
+Show toast message on timeout.

 TODO:
-- Style games page (3 tabs)
+- Games page with 3 tabs.
-- Show error message on timeout.

-Side Step
+Step 5.1
 =========
 Watch Lynda.com cources:
 - TypeScript